measurement-kit/measurement-kit/include/measurement_kit/README.md

 When you specify a log level in the settings, only message with a log level equal or greater than the specified one are emitted.
 For example, if you specify `"INFO"`, you will only see `"ERR"`, `"WARNING"`, and `"INFO"` logs.

+## Options

+Options can be `string`, `double`, or `int`.
+There is not boolean type, and we use `int`s with boolean semantics in some cases, with the usual convention that `0` means false and non-`0` means true.

+These are the available options:

+- `"bouncer_base_url"`: (string) base URL of OONI bouncer, by default set to the empty string.
+If empty, the default will be used;

+- `"collector_base_url"`: (string) base URL of OONI collector, by default set to the empty string.
+If empty, the default will be used;

+- `"dns/nameserver"`: (string) nameserver to be used with non-`system` DNS engines.
+Can or cannot include an optional port number.
+By default, set to the empty string;

+- `"dns/engine"`: (string) what DNS engine to use.
+By default, set to `"system"`, meaning that `getaddrinfo()` will be used to resolve domain names.
+Can also be set to `"libevent"`, to use libevent's DNS engine.
+  In such case, you must provide a `"dns/nameserver"` as well;

+- `"geoip_asn_path"`: (string) path to the GeoIP ASN database file.
+By default not set;

+- `"geoip_country_path"`: (string) path to the GeoIP Country database file.
+By default not set;

+- `"ignore_bouncer_error"`: (int) whether to ignore an error in contacting the OONI bouncer.
+By default set to `1` so that bouncer errors will be ignored;

+- `"ignore_open_report_error"`: (int) whether to ignore an error when opening the report with the OONI collector.
+By default set to `1` so that errors will be ignored;

+- `"max_runtime"`: (double) number of seconds after which the test will be stopped.
+Works _only_ for tests taking input.
+By default set to `-1.0` so that there is no maximum runtime for tests with input;

+- `"net/ca_bundle_path"`: (string) path to the CA bundle path to be used to validate SSL certificates.
+Not necessary on platforms where we use LibreSSL, because in such case we include a default CA bundle directly inside of Measurement Kit.
+This currently happens for iOS and Android and _should_ also be the case for Windows.
+If you compile a Measurement Kit for yourself, then YMMV;

+- `"net/timeout"`: (double) number of seconds after which network I/O operations will timeout.
+By default set to `10.0` seconds;

+- `"no_bouncer"`: (int) whether to use the OONI bouncer.
+By default set to `0`, meaning that the OONI bouncer will be used;

+- `"no_collector"`: (int) whether to use the OONI collector.
+By default set to `0`, meaning that the OONI collector will be used;

+- `"no_asn_lookup"`: (int) whether to lookup the Autonomous System Number in which we're running.
+Requires the `"geoip_asn_path"` to be set.
+By default set to `1`, meaning that we'll attempt ASN lookup;

+- `"no_cc_lookup"`: (int) whether to lookup the code of the country (CC) in which we are.
+Requires the `"geoip_country_path"` to be set.
+By default, set to `1`, meaning that we'll attempt CC lookup;

+- `"no_ip_lookup"`: (int) whether to lookup our IP address.
+By default set to `1`, meaning that we'll try.
+Seting this to `0` prevents us from looking up also the ASN and the CC and will also prevent us from attempting to scrub the user IP address from the results of many OONI tests;

+- `"no_file_report"`: (int) whether to write a report (i.e. measurement result) file on disk.
+By default set to `0`, meaning that we'll try;

+- `"no_resolver_lookup"`: (int) whether to lookup the IP address of the resolver used.
+By default set to `0`, meaning that we'll try;

+- `"probe_asn"`: (string) ASN in which we are.
+Set this if you already looked up for the ASN.
+Setting this to a non-empty string will disable the ASN lookup.
+By default it's an empty string;

+- `"probe_cc"`: (string) Country code.
+Set this is you already looked up the country code.
+Setting this to a non-empty string will disable CC lookup.
+By default it's an empty string;

+- `"probe_ip"`: (string) Probe IP.
+Set this if you already know our IP.
+Setting this to a non-empty string will disable the probe IP lookup.
+By default it's an empty string;

+- `"randomize_input"`: (int) whether to randomize input.
+By default set to `1`, meaning that we'll randomize input;

+- `"save_real_probe_asn"`: (int) whether to save the ASN.
+By default set to `1`, meaning that we will save it;

+- `"save_real_probe_cc"`: (int) whether to save the CC.
+By default set to `1`, meaning that we will save it;

+- `"save_real_probe_ip"`: (int) whether to save our IP.
+By default set to `0`, meaning that we will not save it;

+- `"save_real_resolver_ip"`: (int) whether to save the resolver IP.
+By default set to `1`, meaning that we'll save it;

+- `"software_name"`: (string) name of the app.
+By default set to `"measurement_kit"`;

+- `"software_version"`: (string) version of the app.
+By default set to the current version of Measurement Kit.

 ## Events